 In assessing the recoverability of the Company's goodwill and other long-lived assets, the Company must make assumptions regarding estimated future cash flows and other factors to determine the fair value of the respective assets.
 These estimates and assumptions could have a significant impact on whether an impairment charge is recognized and also the magnitude of any such charge.
 Fair value estimates are made at a specific point in time, based on relevant information.
 These estimates are subjective in nature and involve uncertainties and matters of significant judgments and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.
 Estimates of fair value are primarily determined using discounted cash flows and comparable market transactions.
 These valuations are based on estimates and assumptions including projected future cash flows, discount rate, and determination of appropriate market comparables and determination of whether a premium or discount should be applied to comparables.
-These valuations also include assumptions for the projected number of subscribers and the projected average rates per basic and viewing subscribers and growth in fixed price contractual arrangements used to determine affiliation fee revenue, access to program rights and the cost of such program rights, amount of programming time that is advertiser supported, number of advertising spots available and the sell through rates for those spots, average fee per advertising spot, and operating margins, among other assumptions.
+These valuations also include assumptions for the projected number of subscribers and the cost of such program rights, amount of programming time that is advertiser supported, number of advertising spots available and the sell through rates for those spots, average fee per advertising spot, and operating margins, among other assumptions.
 If these estimates or material related assumptions change in the future, we may be required to record impairment charges related to our long-lived assets.

 Based on the Company's annual impairment test during the first quarter of 2010, the Company's reporting units had significant safety margins, representing the excess of the estimated fair value of each reporting unit less its respective carrying value (including goodwill allocated to each respective reporting unit).
 In order to evaluate the sensitivity of the estimated fair value calculations of the Company's reporting units on the annual impairment calculation for goodwill, the Company applied hypothetical 10%, 20% and 30% decreases to the estimated fair values of each reporting unit.
 These hypothetical decreases of 10%, 20% and 30% would have no impact on the goodwill impairment analysis for any of the Company's reporting units with the exception of Sundance Channel.
-For Sundance Channel, which had a goodwill carrying value of \$28,930 at December 31, 2010, a 23% reduction in its estimated fair value would result in a goodwill impairment test step one failure.
+For Sundance Channel, which had a goodwill carrying value of \$28,930 at December 31, 2010, a 23% reduction in its estimated fair value of goodwill impairment test step one failure.
 A step one failure would require the Company to perform the second step of the goodwill impairment test to measure the amount of implied fair value of goodwill and, if required, the recognition of a goodwill impairment loss.